Quansight-Labs/czi-cf-docs/docs/infra/index.md

 - `conda-forge-ci-setup-feedstock` provides the code needed to prepare and homogeneize the CI runners across providers.
 - `conda-forge-pinning-feedstock` defines which versions are supported for a number of runtimes and libraries, as well as the compilers used for certain languages and platforms.
 - `docker-images` builds the standardized container images for Linux runners.
+  This repository has additional authentication needs for Docker Hub, Quay.io.

 The pipelines can run on a number of CI providers supported by `conda-smithy`, including: